 Then I saw the groom.

 At first I did not understand what I was looking at.
 I saw the dark suit, the broad shoulders, the slight unevenness in the stance.
-Then the face turned toward the crowd.
+Then he turned.

 Mark Dawson.